thatstoasty/termios/README.md

 # Termios
 Mojo Termios via `libc`.
 This is only tested on Mac and will most likely have issues with the `Termios` struct on linux.
-Update the `Termios` struct as needed if running on Linux.
+It does not work on Ubuntu 22.04 as of now, so you'll need to update the `Termios` struct as needed if running on Linux.
 You would most likely need to change the order of the fields in the struct.
+If that doesn't work, then the values of the constants may need to be updated too.

 Will add more later.
 Here's a basic example from the examples directory.